lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message also uses the recipient's KEM key).
+senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message uses Diffie-Hellman (DH) keys).
 These fields MUST be used if required to uniquely identify a key (e.g., if more than one key is associated with a given sender name).
 The senderKID SHOULD be used in any case.